AshrafulPatHan/Royal_Restaurant_server/doc/key/work.md

 - mail customer (when the table is available the algoriddim auto mail the customer)

 pay online method
-- chakout food (pay online with bakes)
+- checkout food (pay online with bakes)

 admin routes